|Fulbright > Information Guide|

 Full scholarships cover maintenance for the tenure of the award, round-trip international travel, health and accident insurance and tuition waivers where applicable.

-Also, you will need to arrange some kind of affiliation with an institution/professor/ professional in the country where you wish to study.
+Also, unless you are applyin gfor an English Teaching Assistantship, you will need to arrange some kind of affiliation with an institution/professor/ professional in the country where you wish to study.
 In essence, this means that this person will need to be familiar with your proposed project and state in writing that they are willing to advise and work with you as you undertake your studies.
 I can advise you on how to arrange an affiliation, and you should seek the advice of your faculty adviser(s) as well.

 If you decide to apply, please contact me as soon as possible.
 It often takes a few months to write and re-write an application until it is an excellent representation of the applicant.
 I will do all that I can to assist you in preparing the application.